 It’s time, finally, to see the #1 attraction in Venice.
 St. Mark’s Basilica is an astonishing tour de force of Italo-Byzantine architecture.
 Consecrated in 1093, it’s one of the world’s most famous churches.

 St. Mark’s is free to visit, if you’re willing to endure long lines.
-But you can skip these lines if you make an advanced reservation online for a small fee.
+But you can skip these lines if you book a skip the line fast track ticket.